irinanita/issue-tracker/README.md

 10. Registered users can buy the app after they have tried the demo version
 11. Password recovery.
 Users can recover their password, they receive an email with a link.
 Following the link they can insert a new password

-## Superusers/admins by accessing the admin panel
+12. Superusers/admins by accessing the admin panel:
     1. Can change ticket status from opened to closed
     2. Can change ticket label or type in case it's been wrongly assigned based on the description

 ### Other Possible Features and Improvements
 1. Update password